LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 The Sprint
 ----------

 The most important timebox is the **Sprint**.
-It is a time span of two to four weeks.
+It is a time span of two to four weeks (in most Teams it's 2 weeks).
 In this time the team works on the tasks they have themselves comitted to at the **Scrum Planning Meeting**.
 At the end of this time span the team should be able to present a product that can be potentially delivered to the cusomer.
 To achieve